 So to collect and analyze the massive amount of data /intelligence we need tools that will help us reduce the analysis time.

-Below are the freely available OSINT tools that are mostly used by Penetration Testers, social engineers and security researchers for their different projects.
+Below are the freely available OSINT tools that are mostly used by Penetration Testers, to perform Social Engineering Penetration Testing for organizations.

 Maltego is a product of Paterva and is a part of the Kali Linux operating system.
 Maltego tools help to play out a critical observation against targets with the assistance of different built-in transforms and it is open source so it gives the capability to write custom transform or modules.